CakeCrusher/mimicbot/README.md

 ## Quickstart
 To get started follow the steps below:
 1. Clone the repository `git clone https://github.com/CakeCrusher/mimicbot.git`
 2. Install the dependencies `pip install -r requirements.txt`.
+If you have [CUDA](https://developer.nvidia.com/cuda-downloads) installed use  `pip install -r requirements-gpu.txt` instead.
 (WARNING: the dependencies will consume a lot of space.
 If you have an environment with pytorch already installed it is advisable that you use that environment.)
 3. Run the command `python -m mimicbot forge`.
 This command will guide you through the creation of the bot from start to finish.